wolfgramml/NBA-Simulator/README.md

 - Created matchups for each team
 - Added all players' names to associated team's txt file
 - Ensured each team has 41 home games and 41 away games
+- Created a method to calculate the standings at any given time